Skip to content

 As a rule of thumb:

-1. If any array is a Pandas object, always produces a Pandas object
+1. If any array is a Pandas object, the output is always a Pandas object.

-2. If any array is two-dimensional, always produces a two-dimensional array
+2. If any array is two-dimensional, the output is always a two-dimensional array.

-3. If all arrays are constants or one-dimensional, always produces a one-dimensional array
+3. If all arrays are constants or one-dimensional, the output is always a one-dimensional array.

-6. Lists and other sequences are converted to NumPy arrays prior to broadcasting
+5. Lists and other sequences are converted to NumPy arrays before broadcasting.

-In contrast to NumPy and Pandas, vectorbt knows how to broadcast labels: in case where columns or individual column levels in both objects are different, they are stacked upon each other.
-Consider checking whenever the fast moving average is higher than the slow moving average, using the following window combinations: (2, 3) and (3, 4).
+Unlike NumPy and Pandas, VBT knows how to broadcast labels: if columns or individual column levels in both objects are different, they are stacked together.
+For example, you can check whenever the fast moving average is higher than the slow moving average, using the following window combinations: (2, 3) and (3, 4).

 >>> fast_ma = vbt.MA.run(multi_close, window=[2, 3], short_name='fast')